CYB3RMX/Qu1cksc0pe/README.md

 ## Information Gathering
 <b>This category contains functions and strings about:</b>
-- Gathering all informations from target hosts.
-Like process states, network devices etc.
+- Gathering informations from target hosts like process states, network devices etc.

 ## Keyboard/Keylogging
 <b>This category contains functions and strings about:</b>